Spring-SpringBoard/SpringBoard-Core/doc/source/comparison.rst

 - They are released under a proprietary license, and need to be paid to be used.
 SpringBoard is free and open source.

 - They offer extensibility in terms of coding, while SpringBoard supports it with meta-programming.
-The SpringBoard approach allows
+The SpringBoard approach allows extensions to be created by more experienced developers and they are seamlessly integrated within the editor, which makes them usable by novices.

 SpringBoard, ZKME and Starcraft 2/Warcraft 3 editors all use a event/condition/action system, and that seems to be the most popular approach for defining scenarios.